 This article was originally published Jan.
 8, 2009.
 It has been updated.

 Fool contributor Richard Gibbons knows all too well the pain of becoming a steer.
-He owns shares of eBay.
-Berkshire is both a Stock Advisor and an Inside Value pick, as well as a Fool holding. eBay and Starbucks are Stock Advisor recommendations.
-Motley Fool Options recommended a bull call spread on eBay.
+He doesn't own shares of any company mentioned.
+Apple is a Stock Advisor selection.
+Motley Fool Options recommended a diagonal call position on PepsiCo, an Income Investor pick.
 The Fool's disclosure policy wears a large cap to avoid sunburn.